Tollie Zellman

-Berta Alice Victoria "Tollie" Zellman (31 August 1887 – 9 October 1964) was a Swedish actress.
+Berta Alice Victoria "Tollie" Zellman (31 August 1887 – 9 October 1964) was a Swedish actor and director.
 She appeared in 49 films between 1906 and 1964.
 Tollie Zellman appeared on scene first 1907.
 She is one of Sweden's most famous comediennes.
 From 1941 to 1947 she worked at the Oscar Theater in Stockholm.
-Her most famous role was as Mrs Dulcie Baxter in a play by Hubert Henry Davies, The Mollusc (1914).
-She played Mrs Baxter on stage at the Blanche Theatre in Stockholm in 1922 as well as in radio 1933.
-From 1907 to 1952 she played in around 50 films.
+Her most famous role was as Mrs Dulcie Baxter in a play by Hubert Henry Davies, The Mollusc.
+From 1906 to 1964 she played in nearly 50 films.

+Life

+Berta Alice Victoria "Tollie" Zellman was born on 31 August 1887 in Norrmalm, Stockholm.
+Her father was a church and decorative painter.
+Zellman attended the Åhlin school and then a girls' school in Nyköping.
+Zellman described herself as the class clown at school.
+She went into office work at the Nordiska Kompaniet in Nyköping after leaving school, but harbored dreams of going on stage.
+Her parents were not supportive of the move.
+Zellman was 19 when she made her stage debut, in 1906, at the Örnsköldsvik theatre.
+Tollie was a childhood nickname, and became her stage name.